-- 8.1 There are a range of equalities implications both positive and negative in moving from universal traditional print to a 'opt in' e-newsletter.
-A full Equalities impact Assessment has been completed and is attached at Appendix A. - 8.2 The assessment determines that there are predominately positive implications for the younger age group, for those with visual impairments and for those for whom English is not their first language.
+8.1 There are a range of equalities implications both positive and negative in moving from universal traditional print to a 'opt in' e-newsletter.
+A full Equalities Impact Assessment has been completed and this is available as a background paper.

+8.2 The assessment determines that there are predominately positive implications for the younger age group, for those with visual impairments and for those for whom English is not their first language.
 It identifies a potential negative implications noted for those in the older age group, for which mitigation is provided with the opportunity to request a printed copy.

-9.0 RECOMMENDATIONS, that:
+9.0 RECOMMENDATIONS that:

-a.)
-The proposal to move to electronic E-Newsletters, as an alternative provision for Council tenants to replace the printed publications they previously received, be approved in principle - subject to the outcome of the consultation referred to in paragraph 5.2 of the report.
+- (a) the proposed move to electronic E-Newsletters to replace the current printed versions of the Voice and the development of an E-newsletter platform as set out in paragraph 4 of the report, be approved; and - (b) the proposal to move to electronic E-Newsletters, as an alternative provision for Council tenants to replace the printed publications they previously received, be approved in principle, subject to the outcome of the consultation referred to in paragraph 5.2 of the report.